logzio/logz-docs/_source/logzio_collections/_log-sources/stackdriver.md

 ##### Build your Pub/Sub input YAML file

 Make `pubsub-input.yml`, which will hold your Pub/Sub input configuration.
-To create the file run the following command as root and then open the file in your text editor:
+To create the file run the following command as root then open the file in your text editor:

 ```shell
 touch /etc/logzio-pubsub/pubsub-input.yml